OmBaval/OmBaval/README.md

 - **Data Science & Analytics:** Taming unruly datasets to extract nuggets of wisdom, wielding tools like Jupyter Notebook, Tableau, and Power BI.

 ## 💻 Code Wizardry
 My spells are cast in Python, R, C/C++, and Kotlin.
+As I have done my majority of work in Machine Learning and Deep Learning I have done a lot of work in Python followed by  R in the domain of AI.
+Additionally, I have written good amount of C++ code for Arduino.
+As an beginner I had also tried my hands on Android Native develpment and as a result I am known to Kotlin and XML.
+Apart from these I have  come across HTML, JavaScript, PHP, C and many more...

 ## 🎓 Teaching the Arcane
 I'm not just a practitioner; I'm a sage passing down arcane knowledge through workshops and seminars.

 ## 🌌 IoT & Hardware Runes
-Venturing beyond the ethereal realms of software, I've communed with IoT spirits, wielding Arduino, Raspberry Pi, ESP8266, and ESP32.
+Venturing beyond the ethereal realms of software, I've communed with IoT spirits, wielding across various Arduino boards and its programming on Arduino IDE, Raspberry Pi and its programming on Rasbian OS, Tiny OS and other Linux based environments, ESP8266, and ESP32.
+I have developed and programmed several Projects using multiple electrical and electronic components and progrmming them in C++, Embedded C or Python language.

 ## ⚙️ Connecting the Neural Nodes
 Let's interface in the digital realm: